Bost/notes/category-theory.md

 CCC is usefull in programming
 - Cartesian: has product [e "A × B"] (conjunction) for any pair of objs A, B
 - Closed: has exponential [e "B^A"] (functions A -> B) for any pair of objs A, B
-- 0-th power of an obj: has terminal obj 1 (for all objs there exists an unique map [e "A → 1"] )
+- 0-th power of an obj: has terminal obj 1 (for all objs there exists a unique map [e "A → 1"] )

 - multiplying by terminal obj 1 gives back the original obj